AMPATH Attachment Report – 2012

 CLINICAL SERVICES

-This are services offered by the clinic or modules whereby clients are tested again to confirm HIV status.
-If positive, the client is registered and given an ampath id number and a number of lab investigations are done.
+Services offered by the clinic or modules whereby clients are tested again to confirm HIV status.
+If positive, the client is registered and given an AMPATH ID number and lab investigations are done.

 HAART PHARMACY